LPvdT/git-for-colleagues/docs/remote_repos/clone_fork.md

 A fork allows you to essentially '*stand on the shoulders of giants*'; i.e. you can use an existing codebase as a foundation, but adapt the project to go in an entirely different direction.
 For example, the *MariaDB* database application started as a fork from the well-known *MySQL* database application.

+!!! note
-On a final note, forking is not a command available within Git itself.
+    Fork is not a command available within Git itself.
 You can access forking as a feature of services like *GitHub*, or *GitLab*.
 The reason why it is not a feature of the Git CLI is beyond the scope of this document.